The Clearance Bin

 The first piece to look at for the Alligator Hunt set is the canoe.
 It looks good, and fits both figures and some gear easily.
 The oars are nice.

-The gator itself is a little more wide-mouthed than I'd like, but the texture on the skin is nice.
-I do wish the jaw was articulated.
 A selection of small props, including what looks like a tranquilizer gun, flashlight, and two portable radio phones.
 I'm not sure why you'd bring a map of Europe to hunt alligators, though.

 Last, there is an outboard motor to attach to the back of the boat, but when we tried to do so, both clips cracked.